-In 2022, she established her consulting firm to help organisations create more welcoming and inclusive environments.
-Virginia's vision is a world where everyone feels a sense of belonging.
+Virginia’s vision is for a world where everyone feels a sense of connection and belonging.

 Adam Johnson is a passionate advocate for disability access and inclusion in regional Australia.